blackducksoftware/ohloh_api/reference/size_fact.md

 A SizeFact is derived from lower-level statistics contained in an [Analysis](analysis.md).
 SizeFacts are updated whenever a [Project](project.md) is re-analyzed.

-SizeFacts are availabled only after Ohloh has downloaded and analyzed the project source code.
+SizeFacts are availabled only after Open Hub has downloaded and analyzed the project source code.

 ### Properties